hakeem-amsagguine/linux/Documentation/arch/powerpc/pci_iov_resource_on_powernv.rst

   The goal is of course to be able to give a separate PE for each VF.

-  The IODA2 platform has 16 M64 windows, which are used to map MMIO range to PE#.
+  The IODA2 platform has 16 M64 linux, which are used to map MMIO range to PE#.
 Each M64 window defines one MMIO range and this range is divided into 256 segments, with each segment corresponding to one PE.